material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 Status of this document: **Stable**

-## The Plan/Fulfillment pattern
+## The definition/execution pattern

-This pattern emphasizes a **separation** of the *plan* of motion from its *fulfillment*.
+This pattern emphasizes a **separation** of the *definition* of motion from its *execution*.

 This pattern is important because:

 - It allows expensive work to execute in separate threads, processes, or workers.
-- Fulfillment is, in practice, code.
-Plans could be code, but they can be more easily represented with rich user interfaces or even sent from one device to another.
+- execution is code.
+Definitions are more easily represented with rich user interfaces.
+Definitions can be sent from one device to another.

-### A Plan of Motion
+### A definition of motion

-A Plan is **what you want something to do**.
+A definition is **what you want something to do**.

-Every [Primitive](../primitives.md) can be described as a Plan in some form.
-For example, "draggable" and "fade in" are two distinct Plans.
+Every [Primitive](../primitives.md) can be described with a definition.
+For example, "draggable" and "fade in" are two distinct definitions of motion.

 Consider the following pseudo-code: